crypto-trading-solutions/tradingview-adapter/README.md

 "Mode"    : "development" || "master"
 }
 ```
+NOTE:
+Ticker - Use ticker name as on exchange!
+Not always Tradingview has the same ticker name, for example, Tradingview ticker - *BTCUSDTPERP* | Binance futures ticker - *BTCUSDT* *use this one.

+Action - You can use {{strategy.order.alert_message}} + set alert_message in pine script (v4+)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.